stwhitejr/travel-site/scripts/README.md

 Then we have all the information we need within the scope of this script to generate photo tags.
 We will construct this and then upload to database.

+# Helpers

 ## Tagging Photos

+### Tag Photos via Folders

-The `tagPhotos.js` script can be used to help tag photos in bulk.
-You should do this before running the above ingestion steps (or `main.js`).
+The `tagPhotosViaTagFolders.js` script can be used to help tag photos in bulk.
+You should do this before running the above ingestion steps (or `main.js`) or you can run `upsertTagsOnly.js` to only upload any new tags entities and photo tag associations.
+If you use this script then the photo metadata must already exist in the DB.

 Before you run this script, create folders in the `raw_photos` folder with tag names you want to apply to the photos inside the folders.
 You can move photos in and out of these folders and re-run the script to apply more than 1 tag to your photos.

+### Tag Photos via AI Model

+The `gen_tags/` folder contains a python script that will attempt to determine if a label is appropriate for a photo.
+It will generate an `output/labels_by_filename.json` file.
+Before you can run the `gen_tags/main.py` you must first download the model using `python gen_tags/download.py`.
+You have 2 options on how to proceed with this newly generated data.

+1. You can uncomment some code within `util/getImageMetadata.js` and merge these tags into the image metadata.
+This means the tags will not be written to the actual photo files but just used during the ingestion process.

+2. You can uncomment some code within `util/getImageMetadata.js` and run `tagPhotosViaJsonFile.js` to actually write these tags to the photos metadata.